 Configure PowerShell Execution policy in Active Directory

-This documentation applies to the following versions of Splunk® App for Windows Infrastructure (EOL): 1.3.0, 1.4.0
+This documentation applies to the following versions of Splunk® App for Windows Infrastructure (Legacy): 1.3.0, 1.4.0